RickStrahl/WestWindWebConnection-Documentation/User-Guide/Setting-Up-Web-Connection/Using-the-Web-Connection-Managed-Handler/webConnectionConfiguration-Settings/AppConfiguration-MessageDisplayFooter.md

-﻿A default footer message displayed on the bottom of the Module's generic messages
+﻿A default footer message displayed on the bottom of the Module's generic messages.

+This message should be Html encoded for safe display inside of an Html document.